More results found.

-Deputy Chief Financial Officer and Treasurer Bruno Fernandes was appointed to his position in August 2018.
-As Treasurer and Deputy CFO, he manages the District’s treasury programs associated with its annual operating and capital budget.
+Carmen Pigler was appointed to her position in April 2021.
+As Deputy CFO and Treasurer, she manages the District’s treasury programs associated with its annual operating and capital budget.
 This includes management of the District’s banking and investment activities, check and electronic receipts and disbursements, and its debt issuance and repayment activities.
-He also oversees the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.
+She also oversees the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.

-As the Associate Treasurer of Debt and Grants in the Office of Finance and Treasury for the District of Columbia, Carmen Pigler manages all aspects of the District’s $11 billion debt portfolio and provides thought leadership in all bond finance matters.
-She is also responsible for the administration of federal grant funds, tracking expenditures in all grant-funded programs, and providing regular assessments of grant funds.
+Previously, Ms. Pigler served as Associate Treasurer for Debt and Grants Management.
+In this role, she managed all aspects of the District’s $11 billion debt portfolio and provided leadership in all aspects of capital improvement and economic development finance matters.
+She also administered federal grant funds, tracking expenditures in all grant-funded programs, and provides regular assessments of grant funds.

-Prior to joining the District, Ms. Pigler worked in debt management and treasury roles for New York City and Atlanta, Georgia where she was involved in the issuance of more than $40 billion of debt, coordinated investor outreach, and directed cash management strategies.
-Ms. Pigler began her career in municipal finance as an investment banker where she served as senior relations manager to issuers in Georgia, Alabama, Tennessee, New York and Connecticut.
+Prior to joining the District, Ms. Pigler worked in debt management and treasury roles for the cities of New York and Atlanta where she was involved in the issuance of more than $40 billion of debt, coordinated investor outreach, and directed cash management strategies.
+Ms. Pigler began her career in municipal finance as an investment banker where she served as senior relations manager to issuers in Georgia, Florida, Alabama, Tennessee, New York and Connecticut.

 Ms. Pigler holds a B.A. in Economics from South Carolina State University and a Master of Business Administration from Columbia University Graduate School of Business.

-Darryl Street is the Senior Financial Policy Advisor to the District of Columbia’s Chief Financial Officer, Jeffrey S. DeWitt since February 2015.
+Darryl Street has served as the Senior Financial Policy Advisor to the District of Columbia’s Chief Financial Officer since February 2015.
 Mr. Street provides strategic advice on a wide array of financial issues, including on the District's existing $11 billion debt portfolio and all future planned debt issuances, long-range infrastructure planning and asset management, as well as institutional investor outreach and various quantitative analyses for other District agencies and instrumentalities.

 Mr. Street is responsible for managing the District's debt capacity model to ensure that the District stays within its federally and locally mandated debt limits for all planned borrowings during the 6-year capital improvement plan period and beyond.
 Mr. Street also lead the OCFO's efforts in the development, and ongoing management, of the District’s industry-leading long-range capital financial plan to address the infrastructure financing and deferred maintenance challenges of the District of Columbia.
 He is a frequent speaker at national and international conferences on the District’s innovative asset management system.